-· · · · this and see if it can solve your problem.
-PROBLEM CHECK THE FOLLOWING Your refrigera- tor will not Is the power supply cord firmly plugged into a live circuit with proper voltage? operate Has a household fuse or circuit breaker blown/tripped?
-Is the Temperature Control set to the OFF position?
+PROBLEM CHECK THE FOLLOWING Your refrigerator will not operate Is the power supply cord firmly plugged into a live circuit with proper voltage?
+Has a household fuse or circuit breaker blown/tripped?
+Is the Refrigerator Control set to the OFF position?
 The lights do not work Is the power supply cord firmly plugged into a live circuit with proper voltage?
 Has a household fuse or circuit breaker blown/tripped?
 Is a bulb burned out?
-The optional ice maker does not Is the freezer cold enough to make ice?
-It could take overnight for the freezer to reach the proper temperature. work Is the ON/OFF lever in the ON (down) position?
+The optional ice maker Is the freezer cold enough to make ice?
+It could take overnight for the freezer to reach the proper temperature. does not work Is the ON/OFF lever in the ON (down) position?
+(See page 9.)
 Is the water valve turned on?
 Does the water line have a clog or leak?
-You hear unfa- Is something on top of or behind the refrigerator? miliar sounds or a rattling/ jingling noise Some new sounds are normal.
-See "Understanding the sounds you may hear" on page 11.
+Unfamiliar sounds Is something on top of or behind the refrigerator? or a rattling/ jingling noise Some new sounds are normal.
+See "Understanding the sounds you may hear" on page 14.
 There is water in the defrost pan This is normal on hot, muggy days.
 Make sure the refrigerator is level so the pan does not overflow.
-The motor Are the condenser coils dirty? seems to run too much Has the door been opened often?
+The motor seems Are the condenser coils dirty? to run too much Has the door been opened often?
 Has a large amount of food been added at one time?
 The motor naturally runs longer if these things happen.
 Is the room hot?
 If the room is too warm, the motor runs longer to keep the unit cool.